 Global UPC Database and UPC Product Registries

 Fact: There is not currently a single recognized global UPC database.
-Unfortunately, there are numerous online websites which incorrectly claim to be authorized databases and they provide non-validated information.
+Unfortunately, there are numerous online websites that incorrectly claim to be authorized databases and they provide non-validated information.
 Click here to read about UPC Data Accuracy Problems.

 - – Internet UPC Databases